Clopin Trouillefou: Disney version

 Clopin is also present in Disney's 1996 animated film adaptation of the story, in which he is more jovial and less sinister than in the novel.
 However, he is much darker, in clothing and humor, when Quasimodo and Captain Phoebus arrive in the Court of Miracles, suggesting his personality during the day to have been something of a façade.
 On the other hand, he is shown to have a gentle nature at the end of the film when he picks a little girl up and entertains her with a puppet resembling Judge Claude Frollo.
 Clopin's ending pitch of the song "The Bells of Notre Dame" has garnered incredible acclaim for its high D-note singing.
 He is voiced by Paul Kandel and animated by Michael Surrey.
+While he is mainly based on Clopin from the book, he is also similar to Pierre Gringoire from the book, having a similar physical appearance and being dressed like a jester (in the book, after joining the Romani, Pierre dresses like a fool when performing.)

 As well as narrating the whole film, Clopin introduces the film and begins the story with the song "The Bells of Notre Dame," where he introduces the audience to the story by explaining how Quasimodo, the bell ringer from Notre Dame, ended up there.
 He also sings "Topsy Turvy" about the traditional Parisian "Feast of Fools," also known as Twelfth Night held every year on January 6.

 Clopin wears two main costumes during the film: a jester suit (seen above), which he wears at the Festival of Fools; he also wears a similar costume in the catacombs, but it is almost completely purple with no gold trim, no mask, and no bells.
 During the song "The Court of Miracles," he also wears a lawyer's outfit, a judge's outfit (resembling Frollo's), and an executioner's outfit in quick succession.

 As the movie's narrator, Clopin has a great deal of knowledge about Quasimodo's past, seemingly more than Quasimodo himself.
 This suggests that to know the whole story, throughout Paris he must have many contacts.
 Clopin's age is never estimated, so it is unknown if he was a child or at least old enough to hear about the murder of Quasimodo's mother.

 Not only is Clopin the narrator in the story, but he is also the King of the Roma, who at the time were being rounded up and murdered in an act of "purification" by Frollo.